MaritanaAlves/MaritanaAlves/README.md

 ## Hi, I'm Maritana👋

-I'm a fullstack developer, currently working as an intern and a monitor in a fullstack development class, while also pursuing my studies in the Analysis and Systems Development course.
+I'm a fullstack developer, currently working as an intern and as class monitor in a technology school, while also pursuing my studies in the Analysis and Systems Development course.

 ### Some things about me